C3S/c3sMembership/docs/requirements/index.rst

 - The application must keep track about which email is sent to which member.
 - There can be more than one general assembly per year.
 - The application must handle email bounces and report them.
+- Invitation text

+  - The invitation text must be specified in the language of the SCE.
+  - The invitation text can be specified in additional language.
+  - If the invitation text is specified in additional languages then a default language must be set determining the language chosen for members for which a matching language is not present.

 **TODO:** *Are members informed about the general assembly which gain membership after the invitations are sent out but before the assembly is held?
 How?*